superfletch42/Second_Website-Slay_the_spire/maintenance_template.md

 Your research:

+- Monthly or yearly cost
+- Less control over design and layout
+- Limited customization compared to coding
+- Can include branding or restrictions
+- Sites can be slower due to extra features
+- Harder to move to another platform later

 **When would a website builder be better than hand-coding?**

 [Example: "For someone who needs to update content frequently but doesn't want to learn HTML/CSS, a builder makes sense.
 For business owners who need simple sites quickly.
 For sites that need backend features like e-commerce or user accounts."]

 Your analysis:

+Website builders are better for users who don’t know how to code and need a website quickly.
+They are useful for small businesses, personal sites, or projects that need frequent content updates without technical knowledge.

 **When is hand-coding better?**